XiaomiRC/open-source-labs/linux/30-bash-scripts/challenge-sleep-command/step1.md

 ## Requirements

 To complete this challenge, you need to have a basic understanding of Bash commands and how to create and run Bash scripts.
 You also need to have access to a Linux or Unix operating system.

+1. Create a file sleep_example.sh
+2. Print 'Wait for 5 seconds'
+3. Then wait for 5 seconds
+4. Then print 'wait successfull'